 1. What is Transfer Printing?

-Transfer printing describes two different types of printing: Heat transfer printing and sublimation printing.
+Transfer printing describes two different types of printing: Heat transfer printing and sublimation.
 They both have their pros and cons, but they both tend to be more suited for different needs.
-There is still some ambiguity on sublimation printing and how it works, so we are going to take a look at the most frequently asked questions and try and provide a little more clarity.
+There is still some ambiguity on sublimation and how it works, so we are going to take a look at the most frequently asked questions and try and provide a little more clarity.

 2. What is Heat Transfer Printing?

 Heat transfer printing is done using a specialist paper that is called transfer paper.
 You can use a standard inkjet or laser printer to print onto this paper with your normal inks.
 You then place the paper onto your clothing and use a heat press, or in some cases, you can use an iron, and peel away the paper.

 Your design will then be stuck-on to your garment, and you will be able to see the transfer.
 You can use most heat transfer paper on a variety of fabrics, including most poly textiles and natural cotton.
 You can print on both light and dark coloured garments.

 Sublimation is a modern digital printing technique that is increasing in popularity.
 Search volume has increased by around 115% worldwide since 2004, according to Google Trends.
 It uses sublimation paper and heat to print your design.